Gabrielle Drake: Personal life

 She lives in Wenlock Abbey in Much Wenlock, Shropshire, in a house she bought in 1983 with her husband, South African-born artist Louis de Wet, who died in 2018.
 They renovated their home over several years as an artistic project and, in 2004, he described it as "the most beautiful building site in the world".
-Drake was the co-producer, with Cally Callomon, of In the Gaze of the Medusa, a 2013 film by Gavin Bush about the renovation project and her husband's designs for the house.
+Drake was the co-producer of In the Gaze of the Medusa, a 2013 film about the renovation project and her husband's designs for the house.